R11/R34 (New York City Subway car): Retirement

 Despite the overhaul, maintenance for the cars proved time-consuming and difficult by the 1970s, as special skills and components were needed to keep the cars in working order.
 Because there were only ten R11s, the cars were retired from service in 1977 following a yard accident that wrecked car 8016.
 By 1980, all cars, except 8013, were scrapped.

 Car 8013 has been preserved by the New York Transit Museum.
 It was also damaged in the 1977 yard accident, but was repaired before being sent to the museum.
 The car was restored to operating status in 2013–2014 and has been operating on New York City Transit Museum-sponsored excursions since August 2014, specifically on the Train of Many Metals (TOMM).
-On July 30, 2017, the car made its first-ever run on the Second Avenue Subway with the TOMM consist, making a full round trip along the IND Second Avenue Line, BMT Broadway Line, and BMT Brighton Line between 96th Street and Coney Island–Stillwell Avenue.
+On July 30, 2017, the car made its first-ever run on the Second Avenue Subway with the TOMM consist, making a full round trip alongside the IND Second Avenue Line, BMT Broadway Line, and BMT Brighton Line between 96th Street and Coney Island–Stillwell Avenue.